Above: Example of the staff of Asclepius used in the arms of the Royal Society of Medicine.

-Asclepius ( Latin: Aesculapius ) was the mythical ancient Greek god of healing and a famous physician.
-His parents were the god Apollo and Coronis, a princess of Thessaly who died while Asclepius was still a child.
+Asclepius (Latin: Aesculapius) is the mythical ancient Greek god of healing and during his lifetime a famous physician.
+His parents were said to be the god Apollo and Coronis, a princess of Thessaly who died while Asclepius was still a child.
 Apollo entrusted the child's education to Chiron, a centaur (half man - half horse) and son of Chronus.
 Most of the centaurs were savage but Chiron was wise, civilised and kindly and famous for his knowledge of archery, medicine, music and prophesy.

 Chiron educated Asclepius in the healing arts.
 Eventually, Asclepius became so skilled in surgery and the use of healing medicinal plants that he could even restore the dead to life, which angered Hades, ruler of the dead.
 Hades complained to Zeus, ruler of all the gods, who killed Asclepius with a thunderbolt.
 The children of Asclepius included his daughters Hygeia and Panacea who were symbols of health and healing respectively.